 - They can’t take time off for antenatal appointments until they’ve told you about the pregnancy.

 There are also a few interesting rules relating to parental leave and pay.
-For example, if a baby dies or is stillborn after the 24th week employees still qualify for leave or pay.
+For example, if a baby dies or is stillborn after the 24th week of pregnancy, employees still qualify for leave or pay.
 It is a legal requirement that an adoptive parent getting Statutory Adoption Pay must take at least two weeks’ adoption leave although they can’t get SPL (but they might be able to get ‘Statutory Adoption Leave and Pay’ instead).

 And the rules around Shared Parental Leave allow parents to take much shorter blocks of leave, if you agree – as long as they take at least one week at a time.
-For example they could work every other week during a 12-week block, using a total of six weeks of their Shared Parental Leave.
+For example, they could work every other week during a 12-week block, using a total of six weeks of their Shared Parental Leave.
 Lastly, if a mother is jailed she can’t get Statutory Maternity Pay.
-And it won’t restart when she is discharged.
-(Although hopefully your employees won’t be at risk of this extreme example!).
+And it won’t restart when she is discharged (although, hopefully, your employees won’t be at risk of this extreme example).

 While having an employee off work to have or adopt a baby can be stressful for employers, it can also be an opportunity for employers to demonstrate their commitment to their employees.
 A caring, welcoming attitude towards staff goes a long way.

 However, regardless of your company’s approach to parental leave – be sure that you keep track of all the relevant documents.
-You might find that HR document tracking software can be incredibly helpful for your organisation, especially to ensure that the rules are followed and documented!
+You might find that HR document tracking software can be incredibly helpful for your organization, especially to ensure that the rules are followed and documented!

 We would like to draw attention to the fact that our web offer is for non-binding information purposes only and does not constitute legal advice in the actual sense.
 The content of this offer cannot and is not intended to replace individual and binding legal advice that addresses your specific situation.
 In this respect, all information offered is without guarantee of accuracy and completeness.